naumanjaved/fingerprint_maps/README.md

 ## Authors

-Nauman Javed(Broad Institute) wrote the above scripts to generate fingerprint maps Yossi Farjoun(Broad Institute) wrote CrosscheckFingerprints and ExtractFingerprints for which the above maps can be used for
+Nauman Javed(Broad Institute) wrote the above scripts to generate fingerprint maps.
+Yossi Farjoun(Broad Institute) wrote CrosscheckFingerprints and ExtractFingerprints for which the above maps are inputs.

 ## Citation
 If you use the above tool/maps with CrosscheckFingerprints in your publication please cite the Picard-tools repo as well as the paper